f4exb/sdrangel/Readme.md

 <h2>File input</h2>

-The [File source plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/filesource) allows the playback of a recorded IQ file.
+The [File input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/fileinput) allows the playback of a recorded IQ file.
 Such a file is obtained using the recording feature.
 Click on the record button on the left of the main frequency dial to toggle recording.
 The file has a fixed name `test_<n>.sdriq` created in the current directory where `<n>` is the device tab index.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is always available in the list of devices as `FileSource[0]` even if no physical device is connected.
+It is always available in the list of devices as `FileInput[0]` even if no physical device is connected.

 The `.sdriq` format produced are the 2x2 bytes I/Q samples with a header containing the center frequency of the baseband, the sample rate and the timestamp of the recording start.
 Note that this header length is a multiple of the sample size so the file can be read with a simple 2x2 bytes I/Q reader such as a GNU Radio file source block.
 It will just produce a short glitch at the beginning corresponding to the header data.